microwavin-manoa/microwavin-manoa.github.io/index.md

 Many college students have limited kitchen resources, limited cooking skills, limited time, limited access to grocery stores, and no access to creative recipes that respect these constraints.
 As a result, college students spend money to eat out, or eat non-healthy foods at fast food places or through vending machines.

 Microwavin Manoa creates a way for students (on-campus or off) to learn and share recipes that:
-* Can be made using minimal kitchen facilities (at a minimum, a toaster oven).
+* Can be made using minimal kitchen facilities (at a minimum, a toaster oven, or a microwave!).
 * Can be made out of ingredients that are available within walking distance of UH.
 * Suit local taste sensibilities.
 * Can be filtered via dietary restrictions (gluten-free, vegan, etc).